Skip to main content

 Next Topic: Streamlit Data Application Framework Cheat Sheet

 Statsmodels is Python's inference-focused statistics and econometrics library, sitting on top of NumPy, SciPy, pandas, and Patsy.
-It matters because it combines model estimation with the outputs practitioners actually need for analysis: standard errors, hypothesis tests, diagnostics, confidence intervals, and interpretable summaries.
+It matters because it combines model estimation with the outputs practitioners actually need: standard errors, hypothesis tests, diagnostics, confidence intervals, and interpretable summaries.
 A useful mental model is that statsmodels is less about black-box prediction and more about specifying the model carefully, checking assumptions, and defending the conclusions after fitting.
+As of version 0.14, major additions include treatment-effect estimation, hurdle and truncated count models, multiple seasonal decomposition (MSTL), and extended copula support.

 What This Cheat Sheet Covers